The accompanying notes form an integral part of these unaudited consolidated financial statements.

 a) Share capital and share premium

-The Company has only one class of equity shares.
-The authorized share capital of the Company is 79,620,000 equity shares of Rs.
-10 each.
+The company has only one class of equity shares.
+The authorized share capital of the Company is 800,000,000 equity shares of ₹ 10 each.
 Par value of the equity shares is recorded as share capital and the amount received in excess of the par value is classified as share premium.

-The Company has only one class of shares referred to as equity shares having a par value of Rs.
-10.
+The Company has only one class of shares referred to as equity shares having a par value of ₹ 10 each.

 Each holder of the equity share, as reflected in the records of the Company as of the date of the shareholder meeting, is entitled to one vote in respect of each share held for all matters submitted to vote in the shareholder meeting.

-The company declares and pays pidends in Indian rupees.
-A final pidend, including tax thereon, on common stock is recorded as a liability on the date of approval by the shareholders.
+The company declares and pays dividends in Indian rupees.
+A final dividend, including tax thereon, on common stock is recorded as a liability on the date of approval by the shareholders.

-An interim pidend, including tax thereon, is recorded as a liability on the date of declaration by the board of directors.
+An interim dividend, including tax thereon, is recorded as a liability on the date of declaration by the board of directors.

-Indian law mandates that any pidend be declared out of accumulated distributable profits only after the transfer to a general reserve of a specified percentage of net profit computed in accordance with current regulations.
-The remittance of pidends outside India is governed by Indian law on foreign exchange and is subject to applicable taxes.
+The remittance of dividends outside India is governed by Indian law on foreign exchange and is subject to applicable taxes.

-The amount of per share pidend recognized as distributions to equity shareholders for the year ended March 31, 2014 and March 31, 2013 was Rs.
-19 and Rs.
-4.50 respectively.
+The amount of per share dividend recognized as distributions to equity shareholders for the year ended March 31, 2015 and March 31, 2014 was ₹ 17 and ₹ 19 respectively.

-The Board of Directors at its meeting held on April 16, 2014 have recommended a third interim pidend of 50% (Rs.
-5 per equity share of par value Rs.
-10 each).
-Further, the Board has recommended a final pidend of 50% (Rs.
-5 per equity share of par value Rs.
-10 each) for the year ended March 31, 2014 and a special pidend of 50% (Rs.
-5 per equity share of par value Rs.
-10 each) for completion of 15 years in business.
-The proposal is subject to the approval of shareholders at the Annual General Meeting to be held on July 18, 2014, and if approved, would result in a cash outflow of approximately Rs.
-732, inclusive of corporate pidend tax of Rs.
-106.
+The Board of Directors at its meeting held on April 16, 2015 have recommended a final dividend of 100% (₹ 10 per equity share of par value ₹ 10 each).
+The proposal is subject to the approval of shareholders at the Annual General Meeting to be held on June 19, 2015, and if approved, would result in a cash outflow of approximately ₹ 1,009, inclusive of corporate dividend tax of ₹ 171.